Axiomatic-AI/ax-mcp/README.md

 axiomatic-mydomain = "axiomatic_mcp.servers.my_domain:main"
 ```

 5. Update README.md with instructions on installing your server.
+You can generate the "Add to cursor" button [here](https://docs.cursor.com/en/tools/developers)

 ## Troubleshooting